 Naughty Dog’s “The Last of Us” has been available for just over two weeks now, and in that time, it’s been reviewed ad nauseam by every major games blog and even some publications that don’t normally cover that sort of thing.
-But it’s for good reason, because “The Last of Us” doesn’t just represent a fresh take on the survival horror genre, but it delivers one of the most memorable gaming experiences in quite some time.
-Unfortunately, I didn’t receive my copy until this past weekend, and as such, doing a typical review seemed pointless.
-So instead, I’ve put together a list of the Top 5 reasons why you should rush out and buy/rent “The Last of Us” if you haven’t already.
+But it’s for good reason, because “The Last of Us” doesn’t just represent a fresh take on the survival horror genre – it delivers one of the most memorable gaming experiences in years.
+Unfortunately, I didn’t receive my copy until this past weekend, so doing a typical review seemed pointless.
+Instead, I’ve put together a list of the top 5 reasons why you should rush out and buy/rent “The Last of Us” if you haven’t already.

 1) Story: There’s a lot to love about “The Last of Us,” but none more so than its rich, cinematic storytelling, which develops characters that you actually care about as they evolve throughout the game’s year-long timeline.
 Similar to “The Walking Dead” in many respects, the game may feature its share of zombie-like creatures to battle, but it’s the human drama that drives the story, and Naughty Dog has done something pretty fantastic in blurring the line between what’s morally right versus what’s necessary to survive.
 Nature can be a bitch, but in this Cormac McCarthy-inspired post-apocalyptic setting, humanity poses an even bigger threat.